-Here, in equation 1, y_t is the outcome variable for month t. λ_M is the calendar month fixed effect to control for seasonality, X_t refers to the controls for the time series regression, t^ is the month of the shock (November 2016). $Shock_t = 1{t \geq t^}$ is a dummy which takes the value 1 for months after October 2016 and 0 otherwise. $1{t < t^-6}$ is a dummy variable which takes the value 1 for months before April 2016.
-Similarly, $1{t > t^+6}$ is a dummy variable which takes the value 1 for months after April 2017.
-As mentioned earlier, I include these dummies so that the effect is not estimated from these periods as the trends might be very different here. ψ allows for a linear time trend in months.
+Here, in equation 2, \hat{y}t is the estimated outcome variable for month t from equation 1. λ_M is the calendar month fixed effect to control for seasonality, X_t refers to the controls for the time series regression, t^ is the month of the shock (November 2016).13 $Post_t = 1{t \ge t^}$ is a dummy which takes the value 1 for months after October 2016 and 0 otherwise.
+As demonetization was announced in the beginning of November, I consider November also as a part of the post-demonetization period. $1{t < t^-6}$ is a dummy variable which takes the value 1 for months before April 2016.14 Similarly, $1{t > t^+6}$ is a dummy variable which takes the value 1 for months after April 2017.
+I include these dummies so that the effect of the shock is estimated from a narrow window around demonetization.
+Another way to estimate the effect from a 12-month window around demonetization would be to use only these 12 months of data.
+However, using only 12 months of data won't allow us to estimate seasonal (calendar month) effects.15 ψ allows for a linear time trend in months.
+For robustness, I also test the results based on different bandwidths around demonetization.